Mortgage Products

 3. Your plans have changed

 The “forever” house you thought you moved into may be a “for right now” house.
-If you’re planning to move in a few years, then it may make sense to consider an adjustable-rate mortgage — especially when interest rates are low.
+If you’re planning to move in a few years, then it may make sense to consider an adjustable-rate mortgage — especially if interest rates are low.
 That said, it’s important to consider worst-case scenarios, as well, so you’re prepared for rising interest rates.

 4. Your life has changed